fornwall/rust-script/README.md

 <a name="compiling"></a>
 ### Manually Compiling and Installing

-`cargo-script` requires Rust 1.11 or higher to build.
+`rust-script` requires Rust 1.11 or higher to build.
 Rust 1.4+ was supported prior to version 0.2.

 Once built, you should place the resulting executable somewhere on your `PATH`.
 At that point, you should be able to invoke it by using `cargo script`.
 Note that you *can* run the executable directly, but the first argument will *need* to be `script`.